 Step 5: Give Thanks Again

 One more round of thanks will put a bow on your short, sweet, and powerful groom toast.
 If there’s anyone you forgot to thank the first time, now’s your chance.
-For your new wife, her family, and yours, this is one more well-deserved shout out to them.
+For your new spouse, their family, and yours, this is one more well-deserved shout-out to them.

 It may be in your favor to mention the priest or officiant of the wedding, as well as the staff who is working hard to make the reception flawless and fun for the guests.
 A half-joking “please give an extra scoop of the mac & cheese to Uncle John and pour the drinks strong for my college friends” will earn you a good-hearted chuckle as you wrap things up.

 You’re welcome to ask people to raise a glass to share a toast.
 May I suggest, however, that the toast is to your partner, your families, and all of the friends here tonight.

 What to Know About Virtual Toasts